-Macedonia profile - Timeline - BBC News
+Macedonia profile

 2015-16 - Macedonia struggles with huge numbers of the migrants making their way from the Middle East to northern Europe.

-2016 - Prime Minister Nikola Gruevski steps down as part of deal brokered by the EU to end months of political crisis.
-Emil Dimitriev sworn in as interim prime minister.
+2016 January - Prime Minister Gruevski steps down as part of deal brokered by the EU to end months of political crisis.

-2016 April - Protesters rampage through President Ivanov's office after he blocked legal proceedings against top politicians involved in a wire-tapping scandal.
+2017 May - Social Democrat leader Zoran Zaev forms a coalition with ethnic-Albanian groups, ending months of deadlock since the December elections.

-2016 May - Early election scheduled for June is postponed amid prolonged political turmoil.
+2018 October - Referendum to change country's name to North Macedonia declared invalid due to low turnout.